Last Updated: June 27th

 Netflix has made a name for itself by championing diverse storytelling, and that model extends to its lineup of queer TV offerings.
-The streaming platform is giving a voice to LGBTQ characters on the small screen, housing beloved trailblazers like Showtime’s The L Word and introducing us to more modern fare, like the British teen comedy Sex Education.
+The streaming platform is giving a voice to LGBTQ characters on the small screen, housing trailblazers like Pose and the British teen comedy Sex Education.
 Whether you’re rewatching a classic or looking for something original, there are plenty of queer series for you to binge but these are the best of the bunch.

 Unbreakable Kimmy Schmidt